 The Moscatello selvatico grape gives a pale yellow wine with the particular aromatic fragrance.
 The taste is sweet, fresh and delicate.

-The Moscato belongs to the Moscati family of grapes, aromatic varieties whose name derives from "muscum", moss in latin, whose characteristic aroma is found in the grapes .
-Other branches of the family worth mentioning are Moscato di Alessandria, known for its light and fruity white wines.
-Moscato Ottonel is pale and ripens early, while the Moscato d’Amburgo is a black grape variety and is often used as a table grape.
-Finally, the Moscato Giallo and Moscato Rosa (yellow and pink) both from northern Italy, are used to make a range of sweet and dry wines.
-As a general rule, Moscato prefers warm climates and prospers in the Mediterranean climate.
+Moscato belongs to the ancient Moscati family of grapes, aromatic varieties whose name comes from the Latin muscum, meaning “moss,” referencing their characteristic musky scent.
+Other notable members of this grape family include Moscato di Alessandria - known for producing light, fruity white wines, Moscato Ottonel - a pale variety that ripens early, Moscato d’Amburgo - a black-skinned grape often used as a table grape and Moscato Giallo and Moscato Rosa - yellow and pink grapes from northern Italy used in both sweet and dry wines.